aiyer07/karat-challenge/README.md

 The application is broken into 3 parts:
 1. A serverless cloud system responsible for reliably and scalibly handling stripe events.
 2. Hasura backend offering a permissioned graphql endpoint as the primary API
-3. A react frontend web application
+3. A react frontend web application using apollo client for graphql queries & client side caching
 #### Diagram
 ![](/karat-local-arch.png)
 #### Tech Stack